AxelGard/inkpot/README.md

 python3 -m inkpot myfile.py > doc.md
 ```

+Currently this returns a markdown table.
+More a better format will be added.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details